iamdavidmichaelmoore/iamdavidmichaelmoore.github.io/_posts/2018-05-19-a_way_learn_as_a_flatiron_school_student.markdown

 ---
 layout: post
 title:      "A Way Learn As A Flatiron School Student"
-date:       2018-05-19 15:55:21 +0000
+date:       2018-05-19 11:55:22 -0400
 permalink:  a_way_learn_as_a_flatiron_school_student
 ---

-I began my learning at Flatiron School in the first week of April.
-I am a quarter of the way through the curriculum and would like to share some patterns that I have noticed in my learning in hopes that it will be of some help to any beginning FS student.
+I began my journey as a FS Web Development student in the first week of April.
+I am a quarter of the way through the curriculum and would like to share some patterns that I have noticed in my learning in hopes that it will be of some help to any other beginning FS student.

-**What I have learned or realized:**
+**What I have learned about my learning:**

 * Get comfortable with being uncomfortable with broken code.
 In fact, get comfortable with breaking and redoing or refactoring code to higher efficiency.
 In a phrase, think in drafts.
 This code is not unlike writing a paper that is too wordy, has overused terms, or poor formatting.
 Working code is not necessarily "good" code.
 All of this is part of the ongoing process of programming.
 *